abutbul/Azure-Resource-Snoop/README.md

 ### Menu-Driven Interface

 The application leverages a menu-driven approach using PowerShell, specifically utilizing the [PSMenu](https://www.powershellgallery.com/packages/PSMenu) module, making it user-friendly and easy to navigate.
-The main menu provides options to check dependencies, authenticate with Azure, generate CSVs, process resources, and more.
+The main menu provides options to check dependencies, authenticate with Azure, generate CSVs, process resources, process skipped resources, and more.
 For more information on PSMenu, visit the [GitHub repository](https://github.com/Sebazzz/PSMenu).

+### Resource Refresh Interval

+The application checks the age of existing resource details and skips processing if the details are within a specified refresh interval (default is 30 days).
+This helps in optimizing performance and avoiding unnecessary API calls.

 ### Comprehensive Logging